-For nearly four decades, The SketchCop: Michael W. Streed has been a leading forensic facial imaging innovator.
-Many of his career highlights are outlined below.
+For nearly four decades, Michael W. Streed has been a leading innovator in the field of forensic facial imaging.
+A timeline of his most significant career achievements may be seen below.

 SketchCop Solutions LLC becomes SketchCop Solutions, Inc.

 Michael W. Streed attended 40-hour specialized training in Facial Comparison and Identification instructed by Ms. Lora Sims of Ideal Innovations, Incorporated.